Belly Button Piercing Scars – Everything You Need To Know

 Skipping any steps in the process or taking a day off from properly caring for your piercing could leave you with an infection, and as we saw above, infections are one of the main causes of scarring.

 Aftercare is easy as long as you follow a few simple steps, such as using a salt water solution twice-daily to cleanse the area.
-And if you'd prefer not to make your own solution up, there are plenty of ready-made ones available on the market.
+If you'd prefer not to make your own solution up, there are plenty of ready-made ones available on the market.

 My Favorite Piercing Aftercare Product